Andy4495/emulator-8-bit/README.md

 ## Building the Emulator

 The repository contains a Makefile to automate the build process.
-To build the `emulator` executable, simply run `make` at the command line:
+To build the `emulator` executable, simply run `make` at the command line from the top-level directory of the repo:

 ```shell
   make